 French Guianese Creole, or Guianese Creole or Patwa, is a French-based Creole.
 This is spoken in French Guiana, a department of France located on the northeastern coast of South America.

-French Guianese Creole has developed from a mixture of French, African, and Indigenous languages.
-There have been influences over centuries.
+French Guianese Creole has developed from a mixture of French, African, and Indigenous languages, influenced over centuries.

-It has a lexicon influenced by French, African, local languages of the region (such as Arawak and Wayana), etc.
+Its lexicon is influenced by the region’s French, African, and local languages (such as Arawak and Wayana), among other influences.

 It has words borrowed from other languages, translations of phrases, and changes in the meaning of words from those languages.
 This has resulted in a diverse vocabulary with many exciting and unique words.